Registered Science Technician (RSciTech)

 - Check if you meet the criteria.

-- Then apply using the Fast Track or the Standard route.
+- Then apply using the Full Application route.
+(This is an additional cost)

 The renewal fee of £20 will be applied to the membership plan at the time your membership is renewed.